knightsUCF/City-Builder-Architects-Production/marketing/books.md

 Do this for every book, then decide which ones to jump in, also try to find some cliffnotes

+Slight Edge, a concept popularised by Jeff Olson, and his book called ‘The Slight Edge’, (must read btw)

 Also read Amazon reviews, and take notes from those, to get through the entire list The Magic of Thinking Big, a classic but worth all the praise if you're into self help kind of thing.